ewoodhead/npa-hierarchy/README.md

 (in-package :npa-user)
 ```

-### If you need/want to learn Lisp
+### Some Lisp resources

-As stated above, you don't necessarily need to know Lisp in order to use this library, particularly if you are just using the `solve-problem` macro.
+As stated above, you don't kave to know Lisp in order to use this library, particularly if you are just using the `solve-problem` macro.
 But if you find you'd like or you need to learn a bit of Lisp, a good introduction is [Practical Common Lisp](http://www.gigamonkeys.com/book/) by Peter Seibel.
 The entire book is freely readable on the author's website.
-It is about K&R level: it assumes you already know how to program (you already know what variables and functions and loops are) and you just need to learn the specifics of how things are done in Lisp.
+It is about K&R level: it assumes you already know how to program and you just need to learn the specifics of how things are done in Lisp.

-There's also a [Learn X in Y minutes](https://learnxinyminutes.com/docs/common-lisp/) page on Common Lisp for a very quick overview.
+There's a [Learn X in Y minutes](https://learnxinyminutes.com/docs/common-lisp/) page on Common Lisp for a very quick overview.
+A comparison with Python can also be found [here](https://norvig.com/python-lisp.html).